Welcome

 New Style Cooking Grates

-Meadow Creek is switching from expanded metal grates to a wire mesh grate (see the photos above).
+Meadow Creek is switching from expanded metal grates to a sturdy welded rod grate (see the photos above).
 It is a big change and one they gave much thought to.
 There are basically three reasons for changing:

 • No sharp corners means no one will get cut handling them.